Bachelor of Fine Arts - Theatre

 BFA in Performance - 4-Year Plan of Work

-BFA in Design/Technical Theatre or
+BFA in Theatre Design and Technology or

 Stage Management - 4-Year Plan of Work